-- 1. Most scientific methods for dating the universe are driven by uniformitarian assumptions regarding the starting conditions, constancy of rates, contamination, etc. In assessing the age of the earth, however, two features stressed in Scripture suggest that the scientific means alone will not allow us to establish the age of the earth: (1) the reality that creation is pointed to as a special, miraculous activity by God and (2) the fact that catastrophe (often due to the curse) is constantly reshaping and altering the universe.
+- 1. Most scientific methods for dating the universe are driven by uniformitarian assumptions regarding the starting conditions, constancy of rates, contamination, etc. As such, science alone cannot be used to determine the age of the earth.
+Furthermore, Scripture suggest the same due to two untestable factors: (1) the reality that creation was a special, miraculous activity by God that had no eye witnesses and (2) the fact that catastrophe (often due to the curse) is constantly reshaping and altering the universe.
 The latter element calls into question uniformitarian assumptions, for they by nature assume all has been constant. - 2.
-Jesus' miracles like turning water into wine (John 2:7-10) and giving sight to the blind (9:6-7) all produced the appearance of age, even though, in fact, moments before the state of the matter was completely different.
+Jesus' miracles like turning water into wine (John 2:7-10) and giving sight to the blind (9:6-11) all produced the appearance of age, even though, in fact, moments before the state of the matter was completely different.
 The testimony of the master of the feast regarding the wine shows how miracles cannot always be dated accurately (2:10): "Everyone serves the good (and by nature, oldest) wine first, and when people have drunk freely, the poor wine.
-But you have kept the good wine until now." - 3.
-Dating methods related to rock makeup (e.g., radio-isotope dating) or creature remains (e.g., carbon 14 dating) are often used to assert the earth must be old.
-The assumptions that drive such dates, however, raise serious questions as to the validity of the model.
-With respect to geologic dating, note the assumption and the problem with the assumption:
+But you have kept the good wine until now."